A-Complete-Guide-to Recruitment-Process-Outsourcing (RPO)

 Hybrid RPO

-• Best for: Companies in rapid growth, undergoing changes (like mergers), or wanting to test outsourcing before going all-in.
+• Best For: Companies in rapid growth, undergoing changes (like mergers), or wanting to test outsourcing before going all-in.

 • Benefits: Internal teams focus on culture and critical hires while the RPO provider handles sourcing, screening, and large hiring volumes.
 This reduces delays, improves candidate quality, and lowers costs by cutting agency fees and bad hires.
 The model scales up or down with your business.